tkeron/tkeron/readme.md

 # tkeron

-⚠️ **v4.0.0-alpha.4 - Early Alpha Release**
+⚠️ **v4.0.0-alpha.6 - Early Alpha Release**

 This is a complete rewrite of tkeron, migrating from Node.js to Bun runtime.
-**Core functionality available:** build system and development server.
+**Core functionality available:** build system, development server, and pre-rendering.
 More features coming soon.

 ---

-**tkeron** is a lightweight microframework for web development with TypeScript, focused on:
+**tkeron** is a CLI tool for web development with TypeScript that enables a backend-driven frontend approach:

+- **Build-time HTML generation:** Use TypeScript to generate static HTML during the build process
+- **Pre-rendering capabilities:** Manipulate and create HTML pages programmatically before deployment
-- **Simplicity:** Exclusive use of TypeScript, HTML, and CSS, without additional configurations or new syntax.
+- **Simplicity:** Pure TypeScript, HTML, and CSS - no new syntax to learn
-- **'No magic' philosophy:** Behavior is always explicit and controlled by the developer.
+- **'No magic' philosophy:** Explicit behavior controlled by the developer
-- **Bun-powered:** Fast builds and modern tooling.
+- **Bun-powered:** Fast builds and modern tooling

 ## What's Available Now (v4 Alpha)